-Dominion KX II Integration
+Dominion KX III Integration

-Dominion KX II is a digital KVM switch that can be directly managed by CC-SG.
-If you do not have the P2SC device, you can connect the Paragon II system to a KX II device that is managed by CC-SG so that Paragon II is accessible from CC-SG.
-For complete compatibility, it is recommended that the KX II device connected to Paragon II is running version 2.1 or later.
+Dominion KX III is a digital KVM switch that can be directly managed by CC-SG.
+After connecting the Paragon II system to a KX III device that is managed by CC-SG, Paragon II is accessible from CC-SG.
+For complete compatibility, it is recommended that the KX III device connected to Paragon II is running version 2.1 or later.